pingcap/tidb-course-201-lab/tidb-quick-demo/002-seamless-auto-scaling-by-real-cluster/README.md

+# Notes
+DO NOT RUN DEMO CLOUD FORMATION IN PRODUCTION ENVIRONMENT.

-# Preparation //TODO
+# Demo Preparation
+1. First of all, you need an active AWS account for testing purposes.
-1. Setup EC2 instance SSH identity:
+2. Setup EC2 instance SSH identity:

    a.
 On EC2 console, go to region "us-west-2" (Oregon).
 Under `Key Pairs` section, create a new key pair with name `pe-class-key`, and save the private key file (for example: `pe-class-key.pem`) to local directory `~/.ssh/`.